ajirlbeck14/Project/README.md

 ## Results
 First we started by pulling in cattle prices for both feeder and live cattle from September 2010 to September 2019 so that we could display this.
 ![Cattle Prices](CattlePrices.png "Cattle Prices")

 We also brought in corn prices during that time frame
 ![Corn Prices](CornPrices.png "Corn Prices")

 We used LSTM neural network training for our machine learning algorithm and started with our baseline prediction which essentially just averaged the last 50 days closing price to predict the next days
-![Baseline Predictions](BaselinePrediction.png "Baseline Predictions") We then moved to a slightly more elaborate model which took into account all of the data we were giving it and attempted to predict one point a set amount of days later.
+![Baseline Predictions](BaselinePrediction.png "Baseline Predictions")

+We then moved to a slightly more elaborate model which took into account all of the data we were giving it and attempted to predict one point a set amount of days later.
 For this one we took 300 days worth of data and attempted to go 30 days forward.
 The results are seen below.
-![Single Step Predictions](SingleStepPredictions.png "Single Step Predictions") Finally we wanted to try to predict every day to see how well our trends matched.
+![Single Step Predictions](SingleStepPredictions.png "Single Step Predictions")

+Finally we wanted to try to predict every day to see how well our trends matched.
 So we again used all of the data for the last 300 days but tried to predict each of the next 30 days.
 This was a disappointing result as you can see below as it didn't appear to correlate well at all.
 ![Multi Step Predictions](MultiStepPredicitons.png "Multi Step Predictions")

+Due to our limited knowledge of deep machine learning and LSTM we are unclear on the accuracy of these results at this time so going forward we are going to continue to investigate how changing parameters will influence the model.
+In addition, this was right on the verge of our hardware capabilities so an AWS workspace may be necessary to continue to increase the accuracy of our model.
+Additional factors that we are looking to add into this predictive algorithm include weather patterns in the midwest, other commodities, and key stock values which may provide indications of market direction.

 ## Topics Relevant to ABE 516X
 Incorporation of topics relevant to this class  - what from the class did you use in this project and why might it be useful for research projects like this?
 What are the advantages and disadvantages?
 Were there any assumptions or transformations needed?